tjhv10/pabutools/docs/_sources/usage/outcomevisualisation.rst

 The visualisation for the Greedy Utilitarian Welfare currently works only on additive utility functions.

-We provide a way to visualise the results using the class :py:class:`~pabutools.visualisation.GreedyWelfareVisualiser`.
+We provide a way to visualise the results using the class :py:class:`~pabutools.visualisation.visualisation.GreedyWelfareVisualiser`.
 Note the analytics flag in the function :py:func:`~pabutools.rules.greedywelfare.greedy_utilitarian_welfare` must be set to True to generate the visualisation.

 .. code-block:: python

-    from pabutools.visualisation import GreedyWelfareVisualiser
+    from pabutools.visualisation.visualisation import GreedyWelfareVisualiser
     from pabutools.rules.greedywelfare import greedy_utilitarian_welfare
     from pabutools import election
     from pabutools.election import Cost_Sat